 We asked respondents about the extent to which risk management activities are an explicit component of determining management performance compensation.
-We found that in 26.0% of the organizations surveyed, risk management is "not at all" a component of the performance compensation and for another 30.2% the component is only "minimally" considered.
-Thus, in over half of the organizations surveyed, the extent that risk management activities are an explicit component in determining management compensation is non-existent or minimal.
+We found that in 32.4% of the organizations surveyed, risk management is "not at all" a component of the performance compensation and for another 30.4% the component is only "minimally" considered.
+Thus, in almost two-thirds of the organizations surveyed, the extent that risk management activities are an explicit component in determining management compensation is non-existent or minimal.
+The outcomes shown in the table on the next page actually represent a noticeable increase in some of the organization categories compared to the results from the 2012 survey.
+Many organizations are now less likely to consider risk management activities as a determinant for performance compensation.

-Percentage of Respondents Selecting "Mostly" or "Extensively"
+Percentage of Respondents Selecting "Not-at-All" or "Minimally"

-To what extent are risk management activities an explicit component in determining management performance compensation?
-Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations

-Not at All 26.0% 15.1% 15.4% 12.1% 33.9%
+To what extent are risk management activities an explicit component in determining management performance Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations compensation?
+Not at All 32.4% 24.6% 26.0% 23.2% 45.7% Minimally 30.4% 31.1% 28.8% 23.2% 30.4% Combined 62.8% 55.7% 54.8% 46.4% 76.1% subsets in our sample are "not at all" or only "minimally" doing so as illustrated by the table above.
+The increasing focus on compensation and risk-taking should lead more organizations over time to consider modifications to their compensation policies and procedures.

-Minimally 30.2% 29.1% 27.6% 27.7% 42.4%

-Combined 56.2% 44.2% 43.0% 39.8% 76.3%